 Street Child prides itself on being willing to go to the world’s toughest places where others won’t, including remote, hard-to-reach areas and fragile, disaster-affected states.
-We began our work in 2008 in Sierra Leone and we now work in Liberia, Nigeria, Uganda, Democratic Republic of Congo, Afghanistan, Nepal, Sri Lanka, Bangladesh.
+We began our work in 2008 in Sierra Leone and we now also work in Liberia, Nigeria, Uganda, Democratic Republic of Congo, Afghanistan, Burundi, Nepal, Sri Lanka, and Bangladesh.

 What We Do.

 We recognise that the barriers to education are complex and interlinked, and our projects focus on a combination of education, child protection and livelihood support to address the social, economic and structural issues that underpin today’s education crisis.

 Wherever we work we partner with local organisations and take an outcome-led approach.
 We use evidence to drive learning and the constant refinement and scale-up of programmes that create maximum impact for the most children at the lowest cost.